pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 invariably in poorer condition than those containing rag and chemical wood fibers.
-The period 1875-1910, therefore, is defined as one in which the paper in books published&nbsp;{%- include pagebreak.html canvas=220 -%}&nbsp;in this period may be quite impermanent.
+The period 1875-1910, therefore, is defined as one in which the paper in books published {% include pagebreak.html canvas=220 %} in this period may be quite impermanent.
 This served to emphasize the importance of the chemical purity of the fibers themselves as a factor in the permanence of paper.
 At the beginning of the present century, paper technicians were calling attention to the danger of printing on paper containing crude fibers, such as ground